 Determine what options and resources are available to you

 It's helpful to remember that, above all, the IRS wants to collect the money you owe.
 That's what best serves its purpose as an agency and the tax system as a whole.
 The IRS may be intimidating, and it can make your life much harder, but it's not interested in being punitive for the sake of it.
 The IRS is well aware it can only collect money if it actually exists.
 Accordingly, it provides options to make payment feasible for people in difficult situations.

 If you can't pay everything you owe, you may consider credit options, including a payment plan through the IRS called an installment agreement.
 If you can make those payments on time, you won't receive any additional penalties.
 (However, be forewarned that an installment agreement still carries interest, as well as its own processing fees.)
-If an installment agreement is not feasible, and you can demonstrate that paying the amount you owe would legitimately endanger your business, you may qualify for an offer in compromise (OIC), an agreement to settle your debt for less than the owed amount.
+If an installment agreement is not feasible, and you can demonstrate that paying the amount you owe would legitimately endanger your business, you may qualify for an offer in compromise, an agreement to settle your debt for less than the owed amount.

 Whatever route you ultimately take, it will make a difference to pay what you can as soon as possible (ideally when you file).
-So, determine what's currently doable, considering your income, assets and other debts.
+Determine what's currently doable, considering your income, assets and other debts.
 Interest and penalties are calculated based on the remaining unpaid tax, so you can meaningfully reduce the total amount you pay, even if you only seem to be chipping away at it.

-You may be in a financially precarious situation and want to avoid incurring an additional cost by hiring an accountant.
+You may be in a financially precarious situation and want to avoid incurring any additional costs by hiring an accountant.
 However, you'll ultimately be much better off consulting a professional to figure out a sustainable plan that allows you to pay your taxes on time.
-Enlisting the services of a professional will eliminate much of the uncertainty and anxiety surrounding your business's taxes.
+Enlisting the services of a professional can eliminate much of the uncertainty and anxiety surrounding your business's taxes.
 Next time tax season rolls around, it might even feel routine.